Category: Innovation Infrastructure

 Amplifying business by community

-To consolidate and expand its position as a hotspot for cybersecurity, The Hague Security Delta (HSD) was collaboratively established by the city of The Hague and the industry in 2013.
+To consolidate and expand its position as a hotspot for cybersecurity, the Security Delta (HSD) was collaboratively established by the city of The Hague and the industry in 2013.
 This leading cybersecurity cluster serves as a highly interactive network of businesses, governments and knowledge institutes, working together on innovative security solutions and knowledge development.
 Their goal is simple: a more secure world, more business and more jobs.

-Among the almost 300 partners in the Hague Security Delta are Europol, NCI-Agency, OPCW, Eurojust, various Ministries of the Dutch government and renowned knowledge institutes in our region.
+Among the almost 300 partners in the Security Delta are Europol, NCI-Agency, OPCW, Eurojust, various Ministries of the Dutch government and renowned knowledge institutes in our region.
 In the HSD cluster, partners provide training facilities and programs, collaboration challenges, network and pitching opportunities.

 Excellent accessibility